International Journal of Statistics and Applied Mathematics

 How to cite this article:

 KK Saxena and Mohamed Abdinur Mohamed.
 Statistical analysis of socio-economic determinants of internal migration in Somalia using logistic regression approach.
+International Journal of Statistics and Applied Mathematics.
 2019; 4(3): 01-10.